0xc0170/mbed-os/docs/design-documents/tools/cmake.md

 There are numerous CMake files in the Mbed OS repository tree:

 * A `CMakeLists.txt` entry point in the Mbed OS root, describing the top level build specification for the Mbed OS source tree.
+* `CMakeLists.txt` entry points in each Mbed OS module subdirectory, describing the build specification for a module or component

+A number of CMake scripts are contained in the `mbed-os/cmake` directory:
-* Toolchain settings (toolchain.cmake) - configures the toolchain from cmake/toolchains directory based on the selected toolchain (`MBED_TOOLCHAIN`)
+* `toolchain.cmake` - selects the toolchain script from the `cmake/toolchains` directory, based on the value of the `MBED_TOOLCHAIN` variable
-* Profile configuration (profile.cmake) - configures the profile from cmake/profiles directory based on the selected profile (`MBED_PROFILE`)
+* `profile.cmake` - selects the profile script from the `cmake/profiles` directory, based on the value of the `MBED_PROFILE` variable
-* Core configuration (core.cmake) - configures the core from cmake/cores directory based on the selected target (`MBED_CPU_CORE`)
+* core.cmake` - selects the core script from the `cmake/cores` directory, based on the value of the `MBED_CPU_CORE` variable
-* Utilities (util.cmake) - functions or macros we use
+* `util.cmake` - custom CMake helper functions and macros
-* Application cmake (app.cmake) - the application cmake
+* `app.cmake` - contains part of the build specification for an application
-* Each component has a CMakeList file (describing the component - what files are to include, target/feature/component selection based on target, etc)

 The next sections will describe static CMake files within Mbed OS Core repository.